Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Background and motivations

-\item Contact: A \textbf{contact} $\text{C}_j$ is defined by a communication opportunity between two nodes.
-It is characterized by sender and receiver nodes, a start time $t_{1,j}$, an end time $t_{2,j}$, and a \textbf{data rate/capacity} $R_{\text{C}_j}$ in \gls{bps}.
-The \textbf{volume} of a contact is its rate multiplied by its duration.
+\item Contact: A \emph{contact} $\text{C}_j$ is defined by a communication opportunity between two nodes.
+It is characterized by sender and receiver nodes, a start time $t_{1,j}$, an end time $t_{2,j}$, and a \emph{data rate/capacity} $R_j$ in \gls{bps}.
+The \emph{volume} of a contact is its rate multiplied by its duration.
+Each contact $\text{C}_i$ is therefore a tuple